andrea-t94/Movie-genre-detector/README.md

 Docker build will:
 - install all the dependencies
 -  run a training for deploying the first model (NB. the train will deal with the first model and processor deployment)
--  test if the build was correctly deployed
+-  test if the build was correctly deployed\
+### NB.
+The build could fail due to OOM, for testing purpose it's advidable to decrease the max_features parameters of the TextProcessor instance in the training)

 ## How to run
 Once built the docker image: